Search

 Planning How You’ll Get Paid

-Work closely with your attorney to outline how your settlement will be handled once it’s ready.
+Don’t forget to work closely with your attorney to outline how your settlement will be handled once it’s ready.
 It’s essential to make sure every lienholder is accounted for in your settlement plan to prevent any future legal issues.

 Keeping Track of Everything